Using less of the Colorado River takes a willing farmer and $45 million in federal funds

 Some groups have concerns with the SCPP beyond its issues with accounting for how much water ends up in Lake Powell.

 The Glenwood Springs-based Colorado River Water Conservation District represents 15 counties on Colorado’s Western Slope.
-Its mission is to protect, conserve, use, and develop the water within its boundaries.
-This has often meant fighting Front Range entities that want to take more from the headwaters of the Colorado River in the form of transmountain diversions.
+Their mission is to protect, conserve, use and develop the water within its boundaries, which has often meant fighting Front Range entities that want to take more from the headwaters of the Colorado River in the form of transmountain diversions.
 Sometimes, that means voicing concerns about conservation programs that it thinks have the potential to harm Western Slope water users.

 River District officials have been vocal critics of the SCPP, pointing out the ways that it could, if not done carefully, harm certain water users and rural agricultural communities.
 Because of the way water left in the stream by participants in the SCPP can be picked up by the next water user in line, some of which are Front Range cities, at least two of the projects this year could result in less — not more — water in the Colorado River, according to comments that the River District submitted to the state of Colorado.
 (One of these projects dropped out in 2024.)